Cumulocity-IoT/cumulocity-webrtc-webcam-plugin/README.md

 The plugin uses Cumulocity's remote-access-connect feature in `PASSTHROUGH` mode to establish a WebSocket connection between the browser and an WebRTC server like e.g. [go2rtc](https://github.com/AlexxIT/go2rtc) running on the device.
 Ensure that this microservice together with it's `PASSTHROUGH` mode is available on your Cumulocity tenant.

+With the current set of changes this plugin is no longer compatible with the [electron-agent](https://github.com/SoftwareAG/cumulocity-electron-agent).

 ---

 This tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.